kroganlab/RMSQv3/README.md

 ##### samplequant
 Aggregates the normalized abundance and replicate data from the samples.
 Uses the MSstat output file  `...mss-sampleQuant.txt` for the aggregations, and is applied directly to the MSstats results in ***wide*** format.
+The resulting file will have "abundance" appended to the end of the file name.

 ```
 Arguments: